Xolvez/DD2480-JavaScript/README.md

 However, the result here is consistent with the automatic tool we have been using (`npm test` which calls `jest`), ie it gives 100% branch coverage for this function.

+#### Function `SimpsonIntegration.integrationEvaluation`:

+The ad-hoc coverage tool for this function can be found in the branch `issue-52`.

+To run the tests with the tool, execute `npm test -- Maths/test/SimpsonIntegration.test.js` in the directory `DD2480-JavaScript`.
+The tool calculates the branch coverage to be 77.7%, which it logs to the console.
+This branch coverage percentage is the same as the one given by jest.
+To see the coverage report by jest, run `npm test -- --coverage` in the same directory.
+This ad-hoc coverage tool was implemented on the refractored version of the function, but before improving the test coverage.

 ## Coverage improvement